b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 **Wounded Healer: Heal Thyself**

-I have redressed, repaired, mitigated or cured personal obstructions to my personal heath beyond count.
-The earliest was was before my memory, which commenced at 11 years old.
-Which, is when I first remember remembering.
-Prior to this, triangulated from elder indimatesv I understand I incessantly rigorously exercised (somesay, exorcized), my left fully-lazy eye (somesay, the Evil Eye, which is a Christian demonization of an ancient and traditional phenomenon).
-Normalising it a few short weeks.
+I have redressed, repaired, mitigated or cured personal obstructions to my personal physical facility and heath beyond count.
+The earliest was was before my memory, which commenced at eleven (11) years old.
+At eleven (11) is when I first remember remembering.
+Prior to this, triangulated from elder indimates, I understand I incessantly rigorously exercised (somesay, exorcized), my left fully-lazy eye (somesay, the Evil Eye, which is a Christian and Abrahamic tradition demonization of an ancient and traditional phenomenon).
+Normalising it, in a few short weeks.
+Circa five (5) years ago, through my own knowledge and programming, I realized the youngest metabolic age then possible as delimited by my biological ago.
+I have done this three (3) times.
+I now commence the fourth time.
+On Saturday, October 4, 2025, my metabolic ago is a little more than ten (10) years older than my biological age.
+This time, I am endeavouring to optimally callibrate and realign to the youngest metabolic age possible.
+The previous three (3) times I learnt much; none of the transitions, were optimal.

 ## Prerequisites ##